pleiadian53/biomedical-app/README.md

 biomedical-app
 ==============

-Test environment for various machine learning apps in biomedicine
+Collection of various machine learning applications in biomedicine.